Chester Town Hall

 The Town Hall is licensed to conduct civil wedding and partnership ceremonies.
-It is a spectacular and unique grade II listed building located in the city centre and boasts a grand Council Chamber steeped in history and grandeur proving couples a perfect setting for your ceremony.
+Chester Town Hall is a spectacular and unique grade II listed building located in the city centre boasts a grand Council Chamber steeped in history and grandeur proving couples a perfect setting for your ceremony.
 The Town Hall’s Victorian carved stone foyer and sweeping staircase offers a fantastic backdrop for your photography.

-The Council Chamber is a great space entered via the sweeping staircase, adorned with richly carved wood panelling and ornate features providing a wonderful room that can accommodate up to 120 guests to be part of your ceremony.
+The Council Chamber is a magnificent space entered via the sweeping staircase, adorned with richly carved wood panelling and ornate features providing a wonderful room that can accommodate up to 120 people to be part of your ceremony.
 However you can opt for a more intimate ceremony, the Committee Room combines history with comfort and provides the perfect setting or ceremonies for up to 30 people.

 If you wish to enquire about availability, you can do so by emailing: email@example.com